ansible/ansible/docsite/latest/rst/intro_configuration.rst

      library = /usr/share/ansible

-Ansible knows how to look in multiple locations if you feed it a colon seperated path, and it also will look for modules in the
+Ansible knows how to look in multiple locations if you feed it a colon separated path, and it also will look for modules in the
 "./library" directory alongside a playbook.

 .. _log_path: